johnkerl/jko-toggler/README.md

 * Name the divs you want to be expandable
 * Set up a button for each one
 * Include [`jko-toggler.js`](jko-toggler.js) at the end of the HTML body

+_Update 2025-01-11:_ This has been reimplemented as (and superseded by) the `URLAndPersistentNButtonToggler` class within the [Sliver JavaScript library](https://github.com/johnkerl/sliver).